 - Last Updated: Thursday, 08 November 2018 13:47

 - Hits: 13906

 Avoid language that reinforces stereotypes or excludes certain groups of people.

 Biased language pertains to words and phrases that can debase individuals because of their gender and sexual orientations, race, ethnicity and religious affiliations.
 As an IELTS test taker, you should avoid such language by all means.
 You should not use a word that might hurt someone's belief or degrade his race.

 Sexism is the most difficult bias to avoid, in part because of the convention of using man or men and he or his to refer to people of either sex.
 Other, more disrespectful conventions include giving descriptions of women in terms of age and appearance while describing men in terms of accomplishment.

-Use: human beings, humans, humankind, humanity, people, society, men and women, average person, ordinary person.
+Use: human beings, humans, humankind, humanity, people, society, men and women, an average person, an ordinary person.

 Race, Ethnicity, and National Origin: